Fadi-S/university-library-system/README.md

 # Library System

-This a library system created as an assignment to show that we understand the basics of Java and OOP programming.
+This a backend.library system created as an assignment to show that we understand the basics of Java and OOP programming.

 That includes Inhertitance, Interfaces and SOLID principles.